-It is the personal responsibility of all employees to apply the Company's Anti Bullying & Harassment policy in practice, which extends to the treatment of all employees, associates and third parties working for MV Kelly Ltd. Management and supervisory staff have the responsibility for implementing this Policy throughout the Company.
+It is the responsibility of all employees to apply the Company's Anti Bullying & Harassment Policy in practice, which extends to the treatment of all employees, associates and third parties.
+Directors and Management have the responsibility for implementing this Policy throughout the Company.